yook00627/advanced-css-course/README.md

 # Comment

-This project is a couse in Udemy Course Link: <https://www.udemy.com/advanced-css-and-sass/learn/v4/overview>
+This project is a course on Udemy Link:<https://www.udemy.com/advanced-css-and-sass/learn/v4/overview>

 This project is created by Jonas Schmedtmann

+Eddited by Kevin Yook